 First, it gets better.
 In the beginning, you think it’ll be impossible to cut whatever foods you need or find the trigger food causing your baby’s symptoms.
 Second, it takes time to figure it out and see improvement.
 You need to give yourself grace and have patience.
-I would tell anyone going through an infant with food intolerances or allergies to have a one-on-one consult with Dr. Trill.
+I would tell anyone going through an infant with food allergies to have a one-on-one consult.

 What's Your Motivation to Continue Breastfeeding through Infant Allergies or Intolerances?

 My motivation to continue breastfeeding was believing it’s the best choice I can make for Penelope right now.
-It’s a lot of work for our family, as my husband cooks most meals.
-To us, it’s been worth it due to the scientific evidence of the nutritional value of breastmilk.
-Plus, when you see that first “baseline” poop or your little one improve in any way – it’s all worth it.
+It’s a lot of work for our family but it’s been worth it due to the scientific evidence of the nutritional value of breastmilk.
+Plus, when you see that first “baseline” poop or your little one improves in any way – it’s all worth it.
 I miss my cheese, but not as much as I love breastfeeding my daughter.

 What Do You Wish People Understood About Infant Food Allergies Or Intolerances?

-I wish people understood that yes, “even a little,” can’t happen with an infant with food allergies or intolerances.
+I wish people understood that yes, “even a little,” can’t happen with an infant with food allergies.
 A “slip-up” as we moms call it, can cause a reaction.
 This makes motherhood more challenging, but we are choosing to continue to breastfeed because it’s important to us.